astronomer/docs/astro/deferrable-operators.md

 ## Astronomer Deferrable Operators

-In addition to the deferrable operators that are published by the Apache Airflow open source project, Astronomer maintains [`astronomer-providers`](https://github.com/astronomer/astronomer-providers), an open source collection of deferrable operators bundled as a provider package.
-This package is installed on Astro Runtime by default and includes deferrable versions of popular operators such as the `ExternalTaskSensor`, `DatabricksRunNowOperator`, and `SnowflakeOperator`.
+In addition to the deferrable operators that are published by the Apache Airflow open source project, Astronomer maintains [`astronomer-providers`](https://astronomer-providers.readthedocs.io/en/stable/), an open source collection of deferrable operators bundled as a provider package.

+This package is installed on Astro Runtime by default and includes deferrable versions of commonly used operators, including the `ExternalTaskSensor`, `DatabricksRunNowOperator`, and `SnowflakeOperator`.

 For a complete list of available deferrable operators in `astronomer-providers` , see the [`astronomer-providers` CHANGELOG](https://astronomer-providers.readthedocs.io/en/stable/).
 This page includes both import statements and example DAGs for each available operator.